Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Magnetic resonance imaging (MRI) uses a large magnet, radiofrequencies, and a computer to produce detailed pictures of organs and structures within the body.
 It is used to diagnose medical problems.

 The MRI machine is a large, tube-shaped machine that creates a strong magnetic field around the person being examined.
 Some look like narrow tunnels, while others are more open.
-This magnetic field, along with a radiofrequency, alters the hydrogen atoms' natural alignment in the body.
+This magnetic field, along with a radiofrequency, briefly redirects the hydrogen atoms' natural alignment in the body.
 Computers are then used to form two-dimensional (2D) images of a body structure or organ based on the activity of the hydrogen atoms.
 Cross-sectional views can be done to show more details.
 MRI does not use ionizing radiation, like X-rays or computed tomography (CT scans).

 An MRI may be used to examine bones, joints, and soft tissues such as cartilage, muscles, and tendons for things like: